stanman71/Flask_Football/README.md

 GET_ALL(url)
 ```

-- results will save in a CSV-file automatically (folder: CSV)
+- results will be saved in a CSV-file automatically (folder: CSV)

 </br>